IABTechLab/uid2docs/api/v2/sdks/client-side-identity.md

 </script>
 ```

 The following is an example of an `init()` call that uses identity from a first-party cookie.
-You can put a block like this on any page that the user might visit after the identity has been established. {**GWH_04/AT: should we call it a script rather than a block?
-For a second I thought we were blocking something.**}
+You can put a script like this on any page that the user might visit after the identity has been established.

 ```html
 <script>